-Goal 1 Achieve Level A requirements in TSM protocols across all operations

-Goal 2 Strengthen our safety culture, behaviour and performance

-- Goal 3 Improve environmental management across operations - Goal 4 Create community benefit footprints that support local priorities and the Sustainable Development Goals - Goal 5 Improve diversity & inclusion at all levels throughout the Corporation - Goal 6 Be recognized as a "preferred supplier" of responsibly produced products
+- Goal 1 Achieve Level A requirements in TSM protocols across all operations - Goal 2 Strengthen our safety culture, behaviour and performance - Goal 3 Improve environmental management across operations - Goal 4 Create community benefit footprints that support local priorities and the UNSDGs - Goal 5 Improve diversity & inclusion at all levels throughout the Corporation - Goal 6 Be recognized as a preferred supplier of responsibly produced products

-Progress against these targets was disclosed in the 2021 Sustainability Report and will continue to be reported on in future years.
+Progress against these goals was disclosed in the 2022 Sustainability Report and will continue to be reported on in future years.
 Sherritt's divisions have established multi-year sustainability and business plans that support the achievement of the sustainability goals.
 The goals are re-evaluated regularly to ensure they remain focused on material sustainability issues.